 What to Expect After

 What To Expect After Joint Replacement Surgery

 With knee or hip surgery, you will probably need to stay in the hospital for a few days.
-If you are elderly or have additional disabilities, you may then need to spend several weeks in an intermediate-care facility before going home.
+If you are an older adult or have additional disabilities, you may then need to spend several weeks in an intermediate-care facility before going home.
 You and your team of doctors will determine how long you stay in the hospital.

 After hip or knee replacement, you will often stand or begin walking the day of surgery.
 At first, you will walk with a walker or crutches.
 You may have some temporary pain in the new joint because your muscles are weak from not being used.
 Also, your body is healing.
 The pain can be helped with medicines and should end in a few weeks or months.

 Physical therapy can begin the day after surgery to help strengthen the muscles around the new joint and help you regain motion in the joint.
 If you have your shoulder joint replaced, you can usually begin exercising the same day of your surgery!
 A physical therapist will help you with gentle, range-of-motion exercises.
 Before you leave the hospital, your therapist will show you how to use a pulley device to help bend and extend your arm.

 Research on joint replacement surgery is exploring: